Buying feminised and regular weed pollen

 When to apply – Best time to pollinate

-When the seeds are still green and too soft, they are not ready yet and would have an unacceptably low germination rate.
+When the seeds are still green and too soft, they are not ready yet and they would have an unacceptably low germination rate.

 After harvesting – How to process your seeds

-After this dry the seeds for a further 3 to 4 weeks in a cardboard or wooden box to ensure they will be sufficiently dry.
-If harvested, dried and stored correctly in a dry, cool and dark place you will be able to preserve your seeds for at least 5 years.
+After this dry the seeds for a further 3 to 4 weeks in a cardboard- or wooden box to ensure they have been dried enough.
+If properly harvested, dried and stored in a cool, dry and dark place, you can keep your seeds viable for at least 5 years.